shashank3959/me759-final-project/README.md

 <br>

 Note: <br>
-For Gaussian the data is already in numerical format so no data processing step is performed.
+For GaussianNB, we used the Iris dataset which is already in numerical format so no data processing step was performed and the data file is in the data folder.

 # To compile